tomwcodes/Screen-Guardian/memory.md

    - Clear typographic hierarchy with consistent font weights and sizes
    - Minimalist footer design with centered content
    - Table layout for displaying products with center-aligned data
-   - Narrower columns for quantity and rating for better visual balance
+   - Narrower columns for rating for better visual balance
    - Filter controls styling with improved spacing
    - Mobile-friendly design with media queries
    - Sticky footer that remains at the bottom of the viewport
    - Styling for product ratings
    - Smooth scrolling for anchor links
-   - Enhanced section styling for About and Contact sections

 3. **JavaScript Functionality (scripts/main.js)**
-   - Dummy data for iPhone 15 Pro screen protectors (7 products with various attributes)
+   - Dummy data for various dash cam models (8 products with various attributes)
-   - Simplified filtering system based on Make, Model, and Data Source (limited to Amazon.com and Amazon.co.uk)
+   - Filtering system based on Brand, Model, and Data Source (limited to Amazon.com and Amazon.co.uk)
    - Sorting functionality (price low to high, price high to low, rating, newest, popularity)
-   - Dynamic model selection based on chosen make
+   - Dynamic model selection based on chosen brand
    - Product display with simplified numeric ratings and clean "Visit Website" hyperlinks
    - Visual indicators for out-of-stock products
    - Dynamic meta description and title updates based on selected filters